 - The gift of functioning and organized gear

-Once you purge your gear, it is time to organize and take care of your current gear.
+Once you purge your equipment, it is time to organize and take care of your current gear.

-The best way to get make use of your time bank is to have minimal prep time.
+The best way to make use of your time bank is to have minimal prep time.

 You can get out with little preparation.
-No need to scramble and pack gear, gather supplies and frantically driving around in traffic to get items on a Friday night.
+There is no need to scramble and pack gear, gather supplies, and frantically driving around in traffic to get items on a Friday night.

-And part of this preparation is having functional gear.
+And part of this preparation means functional gear.

 Find yourself in town and can’t go backpacking?
 Have a few hours to kill on a sunny Sunday?

-Having functional and clear gear will let you be able to enjoy the outdoors.
+Having functional and clean gear will let you be able to enjoy the outdoors.
 (And, yes, I’ve learned this lesson the hard way in the past!)